-- By Internet: Stockholders of record with internet access may submit proxies by following the voting instructions on the Notice of Internet Availability or proxy card until [•] p.m.
+- By Internet: Stockholders of record with internet access and a unique control number may submit proxies by following the voting instructions accompanying the Proxy Materials or set forth on the proxy card until 11:59 p.m.
 Eastern Time on June 5, 2023.
-To vote online, you will need your unique control number, which can be found on the Notice of Internet Availability, the proxy card, or the instructions that accompanied your Proxy Materials.
-If you are a beneficial owner of shares held in street name, please check the voting instructions in the notice provided by your broker, bank, or other nominee for internet voting availability. - By Email: Stockholders of record may vote by email by completing, signing, and dating the enclosed proxy card where indicated and by emailing the card to VStock at [vote@vstocktransfer.com].
-If you are a beneficial owner of shares held in street name, please check the voting instructions in the notice provided by your broker, bank, or other intermediary for email voting availability. - By Mail: Stockholders of record may vote by mail by completing, signing, and dating the enclosed proxy card where indicated and by mailing the card to VStock in the postage-paid envelope provided to you.
+To vote online, you will need your unique control number.
+If you are a stockholder of record with shares of Common Stock registered directly in your name with the Company's transfer agent, VStock, you can find the control number on your proxy card or the instructions accompanying your Proxy Materials.
+If you are a beneficial owner of shares held in street name, please check the voting instruction form provided to you by your broker, bank, or other nominee for internet voting availability. - By Email: If you are a stockholder of record with shares of Common Stock registered directly in your name with VStock, you may vote by email by completing, signing, and dating the enclosed proxy card where indicated and by emailing the card to VStock at vote@vstocktransfer.com.
+If you are a beneficial owner of shares held in street name, please check the voting instruction form provided to you by your broker, bank, or other nominee for email voting availability. - By Mail: Stockholders of record may vote by mail by completing, signing, and dating the enclosed proxy card where indicated and by mailing the card in the preaddressed envelope provided to you.
+If you are a beneficial owner of shares held in street name, you may vote by mail by completing, signing, and dating the voting instructions provided to you by your broker, bank, or other nominee and mailing it where instructed by such organization.
 You should sign your name exactly as it appears on the proxy card.
 If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney, or officer of a corporation), indicate your name and title or capacity.

-Internet and email voting facilities will close at [•] p.m.
+Internet and email voting facilities will close at 11:59 p.m.
 Eastern Time on June 5, 2023, for the voting of shares held by stockholders of record as of the Record Date.
 Proxy cards with respect to shares held of record must be received no later than June 5, 2023.